DavidEGrayson/multibit-auditor/README.md

         ruby audit.rb <path to exported private key file>

-This program prints out the bitcoin addresses corresponding to the private keys in the file.
+This program prints out the Bitcoin addresses corresponding to the private keys in the file.

 Possible future improvements